PACIFIC SLOPE CONSORTIUM

 Place in Education (PIE!)

-• Biennial place-responsive and experiential learning symposium in Barkerville, BC (next one is Sep.
-23-25, 2021)
+• Host place-responsive and experiential learning symposia in Barkerville, BC (next one planned for 2023)

 • From field trip to field studies: getting more out of teacher and student excursions